neuroverse-fm/neuropilot/README.md

 If you enable it, this extension **can**:

 - let Neuro edit the current file.
-- let Neuro read and open files in the workspace (planned feature).
+- let Neuro read and open files in the workspace.
-- let Neuro create, rename and delete files in the workspace (planned feature).
+- let Neuro create, rename and delete files in the workspace.
 - let Neuro run pre-defined tasks.

 This extension **will not**: